The school

 - Linda Rós Sigþórsdóttir, adolescent level teacher and project manager (2021)

-- Ólöf Ósk Guðmundsdóttir (Agnes and Guðmundur) 2021
+- Ólöf Ósk Guðmundsdóttir (Agnes Heiða and Guðmundur Ari and Vigdís Eva) 2021 olofosk@lbhi.is

 - Arngrímur Hólm Arngrímsson, 10th grade